You are here

 You may email your Federal Court location (determined by the return address on the top part of the questionnnaire) at the following email addresses:

 What if I have a financial or personal hardship?

 Question #14 covers our official excuse categories.
-If it does not cover your particular hardship, you may indicate your hardship on the reverse side of the questionnaire in the remarks section.
+If it does not cover your particular hardship, you may indicate your hardship on the questionnaire in the remarks section.
 If you have a medical hardship, a doctors note is required.

 I have previously served jury duty and was advised that I would not have to serve for at least 2 more years.
 Why am I being called to serve again?